meteor/meteor/README.md

 > Using `meteor npm` is optional for this package, but best-practice for Meteor projects in general.

+### Peer Dependencies

+This package has several `peerDependencies` listed in its `package.json` which will produce warnings if they are not installed when running the install above.

+These should be installed manually, per the [`package.json`](package.json).

 ## Configure

 Add the following to your package.json